lylath/Cooking---BCNTT/README.md

 ## Generate Tables and populate the Database

 After the installation the database is still empty, and the tables haven't been generated yet.
+Run the service by clicking on "cooking.cmd" (at the root of the project).
+If you are running on Mac/Linux you can copy the content of this file on a terminal and run it instead.

-To do so you have to run the file "com.isep.cooking.utils.DBFiller.java". (on Netbeans right click on the file and click on "run file")
+To do so you have to run the file "dbFiller.sh" (at the root of the project) with the command ```sh dbFiller.sh``` .

 This should be the step where you find out whether the project and the database have been mapped correctly (if this step succeed then there should not be any reason for the REST (haha) not to work).